pluja/awesome-privacy/README.md

 <img width="16" src="misc/check.png"> </img> **Alternatives to Twitter:**

-> **Federated social networks**: A federated social network isn’t a single website like Twitter or Facebook, it's a network of thousands of communities operated by different organizations and individuals that provide a seamless social media experience.
+> **Federated social networks**: A federated social network isn't a single website like Twitter or Facebook, it's a network of thousands of communities operated by different organizations and individuals that provide a seamless social media experience.

 - [Pleroma](https://pleroma.social/) - Pleroma is a free, federated social networking server built on open protocols.
   - [Soapbox](https://gitlab.com/soapbox-pub/soapbox-fe) - A frontend for Pleroma with a focus on custom branding and ease of use.